 [Section 68 amended by No. 44 of 1985 s.
 22; No. 48 of 1993 s.
 37; No. 33 of 1999 s.
 5; No. 34 of 1999 s.
 15.]

-69. Worker not residing in the State
+69. Worker not residing in WA, continuance of weekly payments to

 Subject to this Act, if a worker receiving a weekly payment does not reside in the State he is entitled to receive the amount of the weekly payments accruing due so long as he proves, in such a manner and at such intervals as may be prescribed, his identity and the continuance of the incapacity in respect of which the weekly payment is payable.

-70. Furnishing medical reports
+70. Medical reports, provision of to worker or employer

 (1) Where a worker has submitted himself for examination by a medical practitioner as required under section 64, 65 or 66A, the employer or employer’s insurer, as the case requires, shall, within 14 days after receiving the report of that practitioner as to the worker’s medical condition, furnish the worker with a copy of that report.